 Computer: Hover your mouse over the link.
 The URL will appear at the bottom of your browser

 - Don’t see it?
 Make sure your browser settings are set to "show status bar"

-- Learn more about NYU Email: URL Defense FAQs
+- Learn how URL Defense protects NYU Emails, URL Defense FAQs

 Mobile device: Press-and-hold the URL

 - Don't open vague or unexpected attachments or call any phone numbers they provide